mignaway/EpubReader/readme.md

 Epub Reader is a open-source project made with [ElectronJS](https://www.electronjs.org/).
-It's an application for reading ebook files (pdf, epub, etc...), there are already a thousand of ebook reader but their UI/UX it's really bad.
+It's an application for reading ebook files (epub, mobi, pdf), there are already a thousand of ebook reader but their UI/UX it's really bad.
 I started this project for letting people read books in a nice way with a well-made application.

 > **Warning** : This project is under development, you might experience some bugs!